 The Akai MPK Mini also comes with the following software: Akai Pro MPC Essentials, SONiVOX Wobble 2, AIR Hybrid 3 and Preset Editor Software.

-The truth about this midi controller software is that it’s not plug and play like the manufacture promises.
+The truth about this midi controller software is that it’s not plug and play like the manufacturer promises.
 Installing the software can be a tedious job.
 Don’t buy this expecting to use the software that comes with it, but it’s a great musical instrument.

 For music producers, make sure you find out if the software (DAW) you’re using does support this keyboard.
 Also don’t expect a true acoustic piano feel because you’ll be disappointed (not to say it’s too bad, no).